POPWorldMedia/POPForums/docs/azurekitlibrary.md

 The Azure functions do _not_ use caching.
 The data that is fetched by the functions is typically transient, not cached or not likely to be.

 If you want to prefix cache keys with a specific string, you can do that by using the dependency injection to replace the default `ITenantService` and implementing its `GetTenant()` method.
 The default implementation simply returns an empty string.
+See [Multi-tenant options](multitenant.md) for more information.

 To run Redis locally, consider using Docker.
 It only takes a few minutes to setup.
 Use the Google to figure that out.